-Note: All selections made on the Kiosk will be cleared every 1.5 minutes so the next user will have a fresh screen when they use the kiosk.
+Note: All selections made on the Wayfinder will be cleared every 1.5 minutes so the next user will have a fresh screen when they use the kiosk.

 Before you set up the Kiosk on a floor map make sure the following is complete: